Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: INTRODUCTION

 \section{INTRODUCTION}

 Neutrinos are elusive particles usually emitted during high explosions in the cores of massive stars.
 They weakly interact with matter but play a significant role in various astrophysical situations.
-For example, neutrinos are involved in supernova explosions near the protoneutron star core, and in the cooling of white dwarfs and neutron stars \cite{raffelt1996stars,haas2016neutrino,adams1963neutrino}.
-The Sun is considered one of the prominent sources of neutrinos.
-These neutrinos and positrons are generated via simple fusion reactions.
-This occurs when two protons form a deuterium nucleus.
+For example, neutrinos appear in supernova explosions near the interior of protoneutron stars, and in the cooling of white dwarfs and neutron stars \cite{raffelt1996stars,haas2016neutrino,adams1963neutrino}.
+The Sun is considered one of the prominent sources of neutrinos, which a simple fusion reaction can produce.
+The latter occurs when two protons form a deuterium nucleus.
 However, other complex mechanisms also stimulate neutrino generation, such as cosmic rays interacting with nuclei in Earth's atmosphere.
 The impact of neutrinos becomes relevant when massive stars, with masses of roughly $8 M\odot-25 M\odot$, end their life via core collapse.
 This process forms black holes and other neutron stars, as well as type II supernova explosions \cite{sharma2021modes}.
 These emitted neutrinos can become so intense that they disturb the surrounding background matter.
-It has been reported that the neutrino beam during a supernova burst exerts energy and momentum on magnetized dense plasmas around the core.
+Previous studies reported that the neutrino beam during a supernova burst imparts energy and momentum to magnetized, dense plasmas around the core.
 This interaction triggers stalled supernova shocks \cite{serbeto2002fluid,aftab2022neutrino}.
-Moreover, while propagating through a dense plasma medium, an intense neutrino beam can produce effective electric charge.
+Moreover, as it propagates through a dense plasma, an intense neutrino beam can produce an effective electric charge.
 This charge can transfer energy and momentum into the plasma medium via neutrino-electron interactions \cite{bingham1996nonlinear,serbeto2002fluid}.

-The neutrino-electron interactions are understood through the standard electroweak models, which unify the weak force and electrostatic forces \cite{salam1959weak}.
+Typically, we describe the neutrino-electron interactions via the standard electroweak models, which unify the weak force and electrostatic forces \cite{salam1959weak}.
 Nowadays, neutrino-plasma coupling has gained great attention among the plasma physics as well as particle physics community, as the role of the neutrino beam is becoming unavoidable in various dense astrophysical and cosmological processes, such as supernova explosions and neutron star cooling \cite{bethe1985revival,bethe1990supernova,janka2007theory}.